-ARTICLE C12 - AWARDS
+ARTICLE C13 - AWARDS

-C12.1 Awards Celebration
+C13.1 Awards Celebration

-The World Finals awards will be presented at the Awards Celebration Gala Dinner.
+The World Finals will conclude with an interactive Awards Ceremony where we will crown our new World Champions.
+Teams will be engaged in the Awards Ceremony and able to virtually or physically accept their awards.
 Details of this event will be released closer to the event.

-C12.2 Participation Recognition
+C13.2 Participation Recognition